LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - FileAttachmentForm to send back updatedFiles map onFileRemoval
   - RunDataPanel update to show FileAttachmentForm for results domain file fields
   - AssayWizardModel.prepareFormData to include resultsFiles for import run API post
+  - uploadAssayRunFiles fix for maxFileSize to not include batchFiles or runFiles as they are unrelated

 ### version 3.45.0
 *Released*: 16 May 2024